The imprints of massive neutrinos on the three-point correlation function of large-scale structures: Results

-In $\zeta$, we observe that while the detectability values in the massive-neutrino and variable-$\sigma_8$ cases are similar in the upper-right region of the plots, they differ significantly for elongated triangles (left edge), with the shape-dependent effect induced by massive neutrinos being much more pronounced.
+In $\zeta$, we observe that while the detectability values in the massive-neutrino and variable-$\sigma_8$ cases are similar in the upper right region of the plots, they differ significantly for elongated triangles (left edge), with the shape-dependent effect induced by massive neutrinos being much more pronounced.
 In $Q$, the most evident difference is that the feature produced by massive neutrinos at the location of right-angled triangles is absent for the considered variation in $\sigma_8$.
-Furthermore, the shape dependence for folded/near-folded triangles (lower corner) appears different in the two cases.
-A more quantitative analysis presented in Appendix \ref{app:quant_mnu_sigma8} shows that at $z=0$ for $\zeta$, the average detectability on elongated triangles reaches $\gtrsim 7 \sigma$ discrepancy between massive-neutrino and varying-$\sigma_8$ simulations, remaining $\lesssim 2 \sigma$ for the other shapes; for $Q$, the discrepancy is $\gtrsim 3 \sigma$ for right-angled and elongated triangles, lying within $\sim 1 \sigma$ in the other cases.
+Furthermore, the shape dependence for folded or near-folded triangles (lower corner) appears different in the two cases.
+A more quantitative analysis presented in Appendix \ref{app:quant_mnu_sigma8} shows that at $z=0$ for $\zeta$, the average detectability on elongated triangles reaches a $\gtrsim 7 \sigma$ discrepancy between massive-neutrino and varying-$\sigma_8$ simulations, remaining $\lesssim 2 \sigma$ for the other shapes; for $Q$, the discrepancy is $\gtrsim 3 \sigma$ for right-angled and elongated triangles, lying within $\sim 1 \sigma$ in the other cases.

-Hence, we demonstrate that the 3-dimensional shape information of cosmic structures encoded in the 3PCF (unlike the 2PCF, which only captures scale information) is effective in disentangling the effects of massive neutrinos from $\sigma_8$ rescalings.
-Indeed, our analysis shows that the shape-dependent imprint of massive neutrinos on the 3PCF cannot be replicated by just rescaling $\sigma_8$, and identifies the configurations responsible for such a behavior.
+Hence, we demonstrate that the three-dimensional shape information of cosmic structures encoded in the 3PCF (unlike the 2PCF, which only captures scale information) is effective in disentangling the effects of massive neutrinos from $\sigma_8$ rescalings.
+Our analysis indeed shows that the shape-dependent imprint of massive neutrinos on the 3PCF cannot be replicated by just rescaling $\sigma_8$, and it identifies the configurations that cause this behavior.